What It Protects

 Now Lena had to stop coding and become the fact-checker.
 What was built?
 What was mocked?
 What was planned?
 What had the client approved?
 More time disappeared into cleanup she could not fully bill.

 By evening, the preview was weaker than it should have been, and Lena still had to write a careful client update.
 The AI had not saved her day; it had made her manage confusion faster.
+The lost return was obvious: fewer billable hours, weaker delivery, and more client-risk work for the same project fee.

 With NoDrift functioning, the project boundaries stay visible.
 Phase-two features do not keep sneaking into today's work.
 Draft copy stays tied to what exists.
 Built, planned, and not approved remain separate.